 The BIG IDEA:

-Sex brings destruction when we experience it outside of God’s design.
+Sex brings brokenness when it happens outside of God’s design.

-Sex is so attractive that it tempts us to experience it outside of God’s design, but sometimes we don’t realize its destructive power until it’s too late.
+Sex is so attractive that it tempts us to experience it outside of God’s will.

-- What I want the group to know and understand: Sex has the power to destroy our lives when we depart from God’s design in the way we experience it.
+- KNOW: Sex has the power to destroy our lives when we depart from God’s design.

-- How I want the group to respond: By trusting God for the power to listen to his words of wisdom and not let our hearts turn away from his design for sex.
+- DO: Trust God for the power of his Spirit to listen to his word and not let our hearts turn away from his design for sex.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!